Overview

 Problem

-After talking to users and conducting secondary research, I discovered widespread usability issues:
+After talking to users and conducting research, I discovered widespread usability issues:

 • Cluttering: The interface is cluttered and inconsistent.